 Students of all levels of proficiency are eligible to participate.
 Students should have played flute at least one year.

-- Allegro: for flutists in 6th or 7th grade during the most recent school year
+- Allegro: for flutists in grades 6-8 during the most recent school year

 Floot Fire offers financial assistance to students who could not otherwise attend our workshops.
 All scholarships are need based.

 - Late fees and additional purchased items, such as photos and books, are not eligible for scholarship.

 - Deadline for full scholarship consideration is May 1.
 Applications received after that date will be still be considered but only on an “as available basis.”

 - Submission of the scholarship application is not a guarantee of an award.